 Regarding path and trajectory planning for drones, the traditional approaches are sampling-based or searching-based planners .
 They can generate optimal paths, but overlook path safety, which makes them undesirable for real-world operations in occluded spaces without post-processing.
 There are several state-of-the-art entries showing that ESDFs can be very convenient and useful tools for path planning methods \cite{Oleynikova2016,iros2022_edf,FELP,Tordesillas_2019}.
 Heuristic search planners, by integrating ESDFs and leveraging their properties, can inherently address the safety problem and have demonstrated the capability to compute feasible, safe, and fast paths.
 However, these discretized paths, defined by a sequence of intermediate waypoints, are neither continuous nor smooth, and do not take into account kinematic or dynamic constraints \cite{gil2025}.
-Trajectory planning through non-linear optimization is the next step, as it results in trajectories that can comply to complex restrictions, which can be assessed in the form of cost functions and can be easily customized depending on the needs of the user.
+The next step is rajectory planning through non-linear optimization.
+It results in trajectories compliant with complex restrictions, assessed in the form of cost functions and easily customized depending on the needs of the user.
 Although trajectory replanning has been widely investigated, most methods depend on discretized ESDFs with interpolation, limiting gradient accuracy and trajectory quality.

 This work focuses on performing local continuous 3D trajectory planning using non-linear optimization directly on an online generated neural ESDF.
 We present a framework that starts by building the drone's environment representation using 3D LIDAR measurements to train a SIREN-like network, based on the network described in \cite{vasilopoulos_hiosdf_2024}.
 The framework then leverages the properties of the neural representation to perform trajectory optimization on that online ESDF, taking into account distance to obstacles as an indication of safety in addition to other restrictions.